 Pathological Correlation of Inflammatory Cytokines with Neurocognitive Impairment in Pediatric Epilepsy.
 A Clinical Cross-Sectional Study

-Inflammatory Cytokines and Cognitive Decline in Pediatric Epilepsy
+Inflammatory Cytokines and Neurocognition in Pediatric Epilepsy

 Authors